10+ Cyber Security Decisions You (and Me) Will Regret in The Future

 Cybersecurity education is the key to unlock a safer future and minimize the impact of cyber security incidents.
 Make sure you focus on spending more time and effort to learn as much as possible about the cybersecurity environment.

 Why?
-Because the most successful cyber attacks aren’t just about technology but tied to the human error.
+Because the most successful cyber attacks aren’t just about technology but tied to human error.

 If you don’t know where to begin your learning path, have a look at these free educational resources that apply to anyone, no matter the background or skills level.